-Tyler School of Art offers an art school experience with the resources of a major university in Temple.
+Tyler School of Art and Architecture offers an art school experience with the resources of a major university in Temple.
 Students at Tyler have many resources to help them success academically and help ensure they graduate on time.
 These resources are free and open to all students, so if you need them, take advantage of them!

-The Paley Library
+The Charles Library

 The Student Success Center (SSC)